tharun-se95/botchat/README.md

 - 🏗️ **Service Architecture**: Clean separation of concerns with Context, Services, and Hooks
 - 📊 **Conversation Analytics**: Export conversations and view statistics
 - ⚙️ **Configurable**: Easy-to-customize settings and preferences
+- 🔄 **Multi-Provider Support**: Easily switch between OpenAI and Together.ai models from the UI

 ## 🏗️ Architecture